 – Applicant credit scores must be at least 620.
 Most companies will not work with individuals who possess poor or mediocre credit.

 – Home equity must be approximately 20 percent or more.
-Total refinanced amounts cannot be over 80 percent of the current appraisal value.
+Furthermore, total refinanced amounts cannot be over 80 percent of the current appraisal value.

 – Applicants must have a record of on-time payments for periods that vary depending on the lender.